 What if eSIM replaces SIM cards?
 Would that be good for your industry?
-Change is inevitable, but change can rock your boat, and even sink your boat.
-In this article we look at recent developments, some history, and how the various players in the SIM card industry will be affected by the inevitable advance of eSIM.
+Change is inevitable, but change can rock the boat, and even sink your boat.
+In this article we look at recent developments, some history, and how the various players in the SIM ecosystem will be affected by the inevitable advance of eSIM.

 This article uses GSMA terminology, where “eSIM” refers to the GSMA specification for remote SIM provisioning of any mobile connected consumer device (smartphone, smart watch, tablet, fitness tracker, etc.), and “eUICC” refers to the physical module that replaces the SIM card and is usually embedded in a device.